 I got a pretty decent response from the trick.

 One of the guys watching asked how I did it, and I responded, “I can’t tell you or they’ll come after me,” secretly hoping he would just forget about it.
-He shrugged his shoulders, pulled out phone, and in about a minute started watching a video on Youtube¹ that explained exactly what I did.
+He shrugged his shoulders, pulled out phone, and in about a minute started watching a video on Youtube that explained exactly what I did.

-Youtube, like a hundred Masked Magicians, facilitates this exposure on an instantaneous and personal level and for this it’s disliked and even feared.
+Youtube, like a hundred Masked Magicians, facilitates this exposure on an instantaneous and personal level, and for this it’s disliked and even feared.
 But, have we really been exposed instantaneously?
 Hardly.

-Publishing the secrets of the magician continued long after the danger of being executed for witchcraft had subsided³, and magic books and manuscripts began to be more instructional.
+But publishing the secrets of the magician continued long after the danger of being executed for witchcraft had subsided³, and magic books and manuscripts began to be more instructional.
 (Even Robert-Houdin got started after accidentally discovering of one of these books.)